MENU CLOSE

 Health Care

 To comprehensively care for employees' health and well-being, regular health checkups are provided for employees who have been with the Company for more than two years.
 Employees aged 40 and above receive an annual health checkup, while those under 40 are eligible for a checkup every two years.
-For senior managers and employees with high-risk work, additional health checkup subsidies are provided.
-Additionally, we implement an Employee Assistance Program (EAP) that offers counseling services in areas such as mental health, financial matters, and legal issues to support employees' overall life needs and psychological wellbeing.
+In addition, extra health check subsidies are provided to senior managers and employees in high-risk positions.
+Additionally, we implement an Employee Assistance Program (EAP) that offers counseling services in areas such as mental health, financial matters, and legal issues to support employees' overall life needs and psychological well-being.
 Through the above measures, we demonstrate our commitment to and care for the overall well-being of our employees.

 Various Bonuses and Allowances